 - Mothers experience lower rates of maternal postpartum depression and baby blues

 Bringing Baby Home is a psychoeducational course, taught over 12 hours.
 It is not therapy— instead, it is an opportunity for couples to learn together through an interactive class which includes Powerpoints, videos, and in class activities so you can practice skills with your partner.
 Babies in arms are welcome.

 As the Gottmans say, “The greatest gift you can give your child is a strong relationship between the two of you.”
 Throughout the 12-hour class, you and your partner will learn practical skills that will help you as you move through time together as a family unit.
 You will learn:

 - How to strengthen and maintain your friendship

 - Tools to handle conflict as it inevitably arises

 - Sound House Relationship Theory

 - Ways to respond to your baby’s bids for attention

 - And more

-We are excited to start hosting Bringing Baby Home workshops for new and expecting parents beginning in January 2020!
-Let us know if you are interested in more information by contacting Julia Ward at firstname.lastname@example.org or by filling out the form below.
-We can’t wait to hear from you.
+We are excited to offer in-person Bringing Baby Home workshops in 2023 for new and expecting parents.
+Let us know if you are interested in more information by contacting Julia Ward at firstname.lastname@example.org.